DHDev0/Pytorch_GPU_k-means_clustering/README.md

 <br />
 |X| Multi-GPU (coming soon...)<br />
 |X| Multi-CPU (coming soon...)<br />
+|X| Add other metric(euclidean distance only) such as Taxicab Geometry, Minkowski distance, Jaccard index, Hamming distance, Fractal dimension(with some scaling constant), CrossEntropy(with some scaling constant)<br />
 |X| Will also be using: https://jamesxli.blogspot.com/2012/03/on-mean-shift-and-k-means-clustering.html for a better cluster accuracy.<br />
 |X| Going to try to limit the amount of data per cluster.
 Auto-clustering using sample of random sample to determine an optimal cluster size for the amount of data desire per cluster<br />
 |X| Join, implement or make a generalize dataloader for anytype of structured or unstructured data<br />
 |X| Perhaps a tensorflow implementation or more direct python cuda<br />
 <br />
 Let me know on "issues" if you have any idea or problem.